Lithuanians in the Chicago area: Culture

 Valdas Adamkus was an active member of the Lithuanian community in Chicago for decades before becoming President of Lithuania.

-Today "Little Lithuania" is the center of Lithuanian culture in North America.
+The Chicago metropolitan area is the center of Lithuanian culture in North America.
 It has a number of Lithuanian restaurants, bookstores, and other shops.
-The former president of Lithuania, Valdas Adamkus 1998-2003 and 2004–2009, is a former resident of the Chicago area as well.
-Chicago is home to the Consulate General of the Republic of Lithuania, and the city's large Lithuanian American community maintains close ties to what is affectionately called the Motherland.
+The former president of Lithuania from 1998-2003 and 2004–2009, Valdas Adamkus, is a former resident of the Chicago area.
+Chicago is home to the Consulate General of the Republic of Lithuania, and the city's large Lithuanian American community maintains close ties to what they call the Motherland.
 Chicago's Lithuanian heritage is visible in the cityscape through its Lithuanian-named streets such as Lituanica Avenue and Lithuanian Plaza Court as well as an Art Deco monument in Marquette Park commemorating pilots Stasys Girėnas and Steponas Darius who died in the crash of the aircraft Lituanica in 1933.
 The area just east of Marquette Park features such institutions as Maria High School, Sisters of St. Casimir Motherhouse, Holy Cross Hospital, and Nativity BVM Catholic Church, which have been associated with Lithuanians.